How to apply

-Based on your Academic Score, in early May you will be advised of your application status, i.e., whether or not you have been invited for an interview, waitlisted for an interview or denied an interview.
-Interviews will be held in late May/early June 2014.
+Based on your Academic Score, by mid-May you will be advised of your application status, i.e., whether or not you have been invited for an interview, waitlisted for an interview or denied an interview.
+Interviews will be held June 6 and 7, 2014.

 If you have accepted our invitation to interview but then do not show up, future applications for admission will not be considered for two years.

-Offers of admission will be made by mid June.
+Offers of admission will be made by mid to late June.